 One of my auto history books has a chapter of advertising for Willys variants in other countries.
-Willys covered more of the world than GM, and its foreign branches often developed totally original cars.
+Willys covered more of the world than GM, and its foreign branches often developed totally original cars using their own talents and skills.

-This 1977 ad was a sample created by AMC during its ownership of Willys, providing a template for local companies to advertise the new diesel CJ.
+This 1977 ad was a template provided by AMC during its ownership of Willys, letting local companies fill in their own text to advertise the new diesel CJ.
 The sample text was clearly made by a Lorem Ipsum generator.

 It’s not quite the same as the text generated by modern computers; the inflections end in -d or -b too often, while modern generators have accurate inflections.
 Photo typesetting systems in the 60s and 70s had their own proprietary computers, which would have been capable of generating text.